 1. NewBo City Market

 At NewBo City Market—a dynamic public space where local entrepreneurs create an environment of fresh, wonderful food, products and experiences— you’ll find live entertainment throughout the year.
 For example, on Friday evenings you can enjoy Rock the Block live music events.
 May through September come out for free exercise including walking, biking, running, yoga and cardio.
-Open Thursday 10 a.m.–8 p.m., Friday 10 a.m.–8 p.m., Saturday 10 a.m.–6 p.m., Sunday 10 a.m.–4 p.m.
+Open Thursday and Friday from 10 a.m.–8 p.m., Saturday 10 a.m.–6 p.m., and Sunday 10 a.m.–4 p.m.

 2. Wickiup Hill Learning Center

-New this year to Wickiup Hill Learning Center is the Wickiup’s Wandering Woods—a new children’s outdoor natural playscape open year round from sunrise to sunset.
+Enjoy the Wickiup Hill Learning Center's Wandering Woods—a new children’s outdoor natural playscape open year round from sunrise to sunset.
 Children are encouraged to build, create, climb, balance, move and get messy with natural materials.
 Go inside to explore Oliver & Ava’s River Raft Adventure Exhibit, designed around a story of a school-aged boy and girl who follow a magical dragonfly on a learning adventure related to Native American history, nature and watersheds.

 3. Linn County Parks Geocaching Challenge